 Enrichment Learning Resources

-CPS prepared educational enrichment activities to support student learning while schools are closed due to COVID-19.
-The packets include a range of activities that students can work on independently or with help from an adult.
+CPS has also prepared additional enrichment activities to support student learning while schools are closed due to COVID-19.
+These packets include a range of activities that students can work on independently or with help from an adult.
+New enrichment activities will be added bi-weekly throughout the remainder of the closure.

 March 30 Resource Packets